-Plan Description
+Description

 The Collaborative, per its contracts with employees, generally will pay 50 percent of health care benefits for retirees and their spouses.
 This agreement can be amended by action of the Collaborative subject to applicable policy changes and employment agreements.
 The Plan does not issue a stand-alone financial report since there are no assets legally segregated for the sole purposes of paying benefits under the plan.
+The Plan currently covers 78 active employees and 2 inactive employees.

-NOTE H - OTHER POSTEMPLOYMENT BENEFITS (continued)
+NOTE H - POSTEMPLOYMENT HEALTHCARE PLAN - continued